st3phano/cpp-how-to-program-10-e/README.md

 -To make numeric literals more readable, C++14 allows you to insert between groups of digits in numeric literals the digit separator ' (a single-quote character).

--By convention, you should capitalize the first letter of an enum class’s name.
+-By convention, you should capitalize the first letter of an enum class’s name and use only uppercase letters in enumeration constant names.

--Use only uppercase letters in enumeration constant names.
-This makes these constants stand out in a program and reminds you that enumeration constants are not variables.

 -Qualifying an enum class’s constant with its typename and :: explicitly identifies the constant as being in the scope of the specified enum class.
 If another enum class contains the same identifier for one of its constants, it’s always clear which version of the constant is being used, because the typename and :: are required.